 Row # Control Measure Location Description Critical Milestones Progress During Reporting Period Costs Incurred During Reporting Period The Court entered the Second Amendment to the Consent Decree December 17, 2019 which replaced the storage basin with Green infrastructure plus optimized conveyance.
-June 30, 2018. optimized Kelly Conveyance (CSO Rack 3) Notice to Proceed was issued on Rack 3 Green infrastructure plus optimized conveyance 0.00 December 5, 2019.
-Achievement of Full Operation occurred on November 9, 2020.
-Project costs incurred during the reporting period for all Kelly (CSO Rack 3) projects were approximately \$3,725,929.37 1 optimized Chittenden Green Project (CSO Rack 3) Notice to Proceed was issued on May 7, 2019.
-Achievement of Full Operation occurred on May 5, 2020.
-Duane Green Project (CSO Rack 3) Notice to Proceed was issued on January 14, 2020.
+Kelly Conveyance (CSO Rack 3) Notice to Proceed was issued on December 5, 2019.
+Achievement of Full Green Bidding of Control Measure - June 30, 2018.
+Operation occurred on November 9, 2020.
+Project costs incurred during 1 Rack 3 infrastructure plus optimized conveyance Achievement of Full Operation - November 30, 2020.
+Chittenden Green Project (CSO Rack 3) Notice to Proceed was issued on May 7, 2019.
+Achievement of Full Operation occurred on May 5, 2020. the reporting period for all Kelly (CSO Rack 3) projects were approximately \$934,480.14 Duane Green Project (CSO Rack 3) Notice to Proceed was issued on January 14, 2020.
 Achievement of Full Operation occurred on November 25, 2020.
 Work continues on remaining punch list items.

 Row # Control Measure Location Description Critical Milestones Progress During Reporting Period Costs Incurred During Reporting Period 1.a.
 Rack 3 Develop and implement GI O&M Plans Submit O&M Plan in accordance with Exhibit 7, no later than August 30, 2020 The City submitted the required GI O&M Plan on August 26, 2020.
 U.S. EPA provided the City of Akron with written comments to the GI O&M Plan on November 18, 2020 and the parties discussed U.S. EPA's comments on November 19, 2020.
 The City of Akron then revised the GI O&M Plan to address U.S. EPA's comments, and provided the revised version to U.S. EPA on December 10, 2020.
 On December 17, 2020, U.S. EPA informed the City of Akron that the revised plan was acceptable.
-The City will formally submit the revised O&M Plan.
+The City formally submitted the revised O&M Plan on January 27, 2021, and U.S. EPA subsequently issued a formal approval.
 2 Rack 5 and 7 Green Infrastructure and Sewer Separation (Per Exhibit 3) Bidding of Control Measure - October 31, 2015.
 Achievement of Full Operation - October 31, 2017.
 Construction Notice to Proceed was issued on June 21, 2016.
 Achievement of Full Operation occurred on October 26, 2017.
 Sub-final punch list is complete.
-Project costs incurred during the reporting period were approximately \$32,471.33 3 Racks 10 and 11 Storage Basin(s) Bidding of Control Measure - June 30, 2018.
+Project costs incurred during the reporting period were approximately \$525,271.73 3 Racks 10 and 11 Storage Basin(s) Bidding of Control Measure - June 30, 2018.
 Achievement of Full Operation - December 31, 2020.
 The Court entered the Second Amendment to the Consent Decree December 17, 2019 which increased the size of the storage basin from 2.5 to 4.5 MG.
 Construction Notice to Proceed was issued on September 24, 2018.
 Achievement of Full Operation occurred on July 23, 2020.
-Remaining punch list work continues.
-Project costs incurred during the reporting period were approximately \$2,199,272.47
+Project costs incurred during the reporting period were approximately \$1,616,188.75